edho08/rpool/README.md

 ## API

-For detailed API documentation, please refer to the generated TypeDoc documentation.
+For detailed API documentation, please refer to the generated TypeDoc documentation at [https://edho08.github.io/rpool/](https://edho08.github.io/rpool/).

 Key classes:
 *   `ObjectPool<T>`: The main class for managing the pool.